 - Save the OVF file and return it to the zip package.

-- On Deep Security Manager, go to Administration > Updates Software > Local and import the appliance ZIP package.
+- On Deep Security Manager, go to Administration > Updates Software > Local and import the Virtual Appliance ZIP package.

-Configure the memory allocation of an already-deployed appliance
+Configure the memory allocation of an already deployed Deep Security Virtual Appliance

-- In your VMware vSphere Web Client, right-click on the appliance and select Power > Shut Down Guest.
+- In your VMware vSphere Web Client, right-click on the DSVA and select Power > Shut Down Guest.

-- Right-click on the appliance again and select Edit Settings.
+- Right-click on the DSVA again and select Edit Settings.
 The Virtual Machine Properties screen displays.